 There is absolutely no phone coverage on the island but there is an emergency radio.

 *Take great care when watching the turtles laying their eggs at night.
 Don’t shine the torch directly on her.
 Any light shone in her eyes will frighten her back to the ocean without laying her eggs.

 The best time to visit Lady Musgrave Island

 We went in early December which is one of the best times for the nesting birds and turtles.
 The island closes for camping during a part of the nesting season to give them some quiet time.
 Closure from Australia Day-26th January to Easter-16th April 2017 (Dates vary slightly each year).
 The best and only opportunity to camp here at the height of the season is November to January.

 During the offseason turtles still swim in the lagoon, the snorkeling is great and there’s a fair chance of having the island all to yourself especially in winter!

 Book camping sites through the National Parks up to 11 months in advance.
-On the site, you can also see how many people have booked already.
+On the site, you can check availability and also see how many people have booked already.

 Turtle Breeding Season